firehol/netdata/collectors/statsd.plugin/README.md

      - Timers use `|ms`
      - Histograms use `|h`

-     The only difference between the two, is the `units` of the charts, as timers report *miliseconds*.
+     The only difference between the two, is the `units` of the charts, as timers report *milliseconds*.

      [Sampling rate](#sampling-rates) is supported.